 Rely on reusable containers.
 Clearly the Glad company would rather have you buy cheap plastic food containers by the dozen, but you are much better off buying a half dozen high quality food storage containers (choose glass containers or stainless steel or safer plastic containers if you have to) that you can use over and over again.
 Even my reusable lunch containers serve double duty for leftovers.

-What are your favorite ways to reduce plastic use?
+What are your favorite ways to reduce plastic in your life?
 What are your biggest struggles?
+Leave a comment and share your thoughts!

 Amazing list, thank you for sharing!
 I always get frutsrated with retail, nearly everything comes in plastic packaging.
 Would be nice to see companies contribute to a plastic-free environment!